SMerrony/fbinfogrid/README.md

 # fbinfogrid
-Display a configurable grid of information and images on the Raspberry Pi framebuffer
+Display a configurable grid of information and images on the Raspberry Pi framebuffer.

 ## Usage
 Type ```./fbinfogrid -h``` for help.